LuccaWang1/Tell-Me-Where-To-Eat/README.md

 * All the text is of the same font size and style throughout the app for readability.
 * The drop down menu of items to select is the same font size as the rest of the text on the page for cohesion, consistency, and readability.
 * Everything is left aligned for readability.
-* There are captions to every image in this README.
+* There is information about each image in this README.

 <br>